robinrbh/resourcey-frontend/README.md

 ## Goal of the app
 The goal of this app was to develop an app which can help students prepare for their Coding-life.
 We as a group decided to make an app where you can find and add a resource related to coding.
 We used React, TypeScript and GraphQL to make this app.

+## Working version
+You can view a working version here: https://resourcey.herokuapp.com/

 ### Features
 You can perfrom a live-search using the searchbar, you can navigate through the different topics, you can sort all the different resources and finally you can add a new resource.